Do you have an internal marketing team? How about an internal sales and marketing team? Is your "team" or "committee" 1 person?

 All team members will be clear on the core business objectives that their efforts will support, and have a straightforward picture of what the future looks like with a solid web marketing strategy in place.

-- In medium to large organizations, some of the team members may be meeting for the first time in this meeting.
+- In medium to large organizations, some team members may be meeting each other for the first time.
 Make sure everyone knows each other and their positions in the organization.

 - Paint an overall picture of the environment you are currently operating in: